Hyde Park, Memphis: Douglass & Manassas High Schools

 There are no high schools located within Hyde Park.
 Students attend neighboring Douglass High School and Manassas High School.

-Douglass is named after the 19th Century African-American abolitionist Fredrick Douglass.
+Douglass is named after the 19th Century African-American abolitionist Frederick Douglass.
 The school opened in 1946, and boasts several graduating scholars, a world-renowned band and championship sports teams.
 The court-ordered cross-town busing of the 1970s, and low enrollment, led to the school closing in 1981.
 The abandoned building was added to the National Register of Historic Places in 1998, but was torn down in 2006 to be replaced by a new building.
 The new building was started in 2006 and the new Douglass High School opened to students in fall 2008.
 In May 2010, the school had its first graduating class since 1981.
 DHS has an active alumni association with more than 500 members in seven chapters across the United States.